LilyWS/STM32F411_Scope/README.md

 I am interested in adding support for negative voltages through a dc bias to signals.
 I have yet to test the oscilliscopes capabilities thoroughly although it appears it's unable to accurately determine frequency past 150kHz or so.

 The rightmost bread board is just a 555 for testing purposes.
 The middle one contains the signal condition phase and button inputs (which are still rather bouncy).
 The left most connects the STM32 to the screen, an ILI9488.
 The screen is rather slow to refresh, definetly not the best choice for this project.
 I regret powering the screen from the F411 as the power rails are rather inconsistent now (hence the need for reading Vrefint to infer true power voltage).
-I am interested in power them separetly in the future.
+I am interested in powering them separately in the future.

 ![IMG_3269](https://github.com/user-attachments/assets/2417fd9c-2287-414c-98d7-f8bc23083772)
 ![IMG_3268](https://github.com/user-attachments/assets/c0b5c635-a361-4ef4-89e5-ff83ad5119aa)